TranslationalBioinformaticsIGTP/STARProtocols_Mazuelas_2022/README.md

 4. Download and install Salmon v.1.9.0.
 Follow the instruction at <https://salmon.readthedocs.io/en/latest/index.html> **(salmon is only available for Linux systems)**

+5. Download the necesary code release v0.0.1 from XXX

 #### Download Reference data and prepare the Salmon index

 5. Download the reference genome `hg38.fa.gz` from UCSC: